umz-98/DCP_Project/README.md

 - Grafana was connected to prometheus by adding a prometheus data source with the following URL: EC2_ipaddress:9090.

--Various metrics were visualized and a dashboard was created.
+- Various metrics were visualized and a dashboard was created.